dmicz/dmicz.github.io/docs/_posts/2024-01-27-binoculars-detection.markdown

 The ability to detect AI-generated text is an important issue, not only because of academic integrity issues, but also due to misinformation, security, and copyright concerns.
 A new method for detection of machine-generated text, called *Binoculars*, achieves over 90% accuracy in detection at a 0.01% false positive rate.
 In this notebook, I annotate key parts of the paper, explaining the mechanisms behind this new method and implementing it piece-by-piece.
 Code from the original paper is available [here](https://github.com/ahans30/Binoculars/tree/main) and this Jupyter Notebook is available [here](https://github.com/dmicz/devblognotebooks).

+The authors of the paper have also created a [HuggingFace Space](https://huggingface.co/spaces/tomg-group-umd/Binoculars) to try out the method.

 ![The new Binoculars paper shows significant improvment from previous SoTA models.](/assets/img/binoculars/paper_detection_stats.png)

 # Table of Contents